GusSaalfeld/APIDocumentationProject/README.md

 ````

 ## Making a GetWeather request
-Returns weather forecast based on location, specificity, and time.
+Returns weather forecast based on location, specificity (i.e. region size), and time.
 Forecast returned as a div element.
 EXPAND: SAY LOCATION CHOSEN BY LATITUDE & LONGITUDE, THEN SPECIFICITY TELLS YOU REGION SIZE.
 FINALLY, TIME for how far into the future.
 ### Parameters
 Parameters | Description